Dudeiebot/leetcode/tome.md

 - reverse the vowels in a string, we create a helper function that check for vowels(isVowels which return boolean and take in rune), we convert our string to rune and we compare with our 2 pointers and then finally we convert the rune collected to string
 - for finding the intersection, we use a map to check for duplicates and then we range through the second also to append then check for eqality with (seen[num]=false), the other one is intersetion of 2 array also just that this one must show as many time it is being shown in the 2 array
 - for finding if a number is a valid square, we cna use binary search that check from the middle to the left and then to the right in a for loop where l < r
+- i have the guessing api in the guess folder